jamesdonnellan/fgpa-vga-verliog/index.md

 ### **Demonstration**
 Perhaps add a picture of your demo.
 Guideline: 1/2 sentences.

-## **My VGA Design Edit**
+## **My VGA Design **
-Introduce your own design idea.
-Consider how complex/achievabble this might be or otherwise.
-Reference any research you do online (use hyperlinks).

-For my project I wanted to create a pixel art of Spider-Man.
+Growing up as a Marvel fan, I wanted my project to be something that I have an interest in.
+So for my project I chose to create a pixel art of Spider-Man.
 I felt it would be a manageable design to achieve in the projects timeframe.
 For design reference, I chose a spiderman pixel art from [PixilArt](https://www.pixilart.com/art/spider-man-pixel-art-sr254518abb76aws3).

 ![image10 (1)](https://github.com/user-attachments/assets/e5033b1c-976c-4a61-a163-c70e9d503cf4)